R3-da/laravel-vue-2ca-assurance-crud/README.md

     <code>npm install</code>
 </pre>

 Copy the contents of .env.example to .env file.
-Fill up the database credentials(DB_DATABASE, DB_USERNAME, DB_PASSWORD) according to your database.
+Fill up the database credentials (DB_DATABASE, DB_USERNAME, DB_PASSWORD) according to your database, Fill up you SMTP mailer config (MAIL_HOST, MAIL_USERNAME, MAIL_PASSWORD, MAIL_FROM_ADDRESS).

 At the root of your project run the following commands on terminal sequentially.

 <pre>
     <code>php artisan key:generate</code>